jefftranter/6502/asm/BBCBasic/README.md

 Support for these keywords was removed to get the code to fit in a 16K ROM (they would not work anyway due to hardware limitations):

-ENVELOPE SOUND ADVAL POINT CHAIN LOAD SAVE CLG COLOUR DRAW GCOL MODE MOVE PLOT
+ADVAL BGET BPUT CHAIN CLG CLOSE COLOUR DRAW ENVELOPE EOF EXT GCOL LOAD MODE MOVE OPENIN OPENOUT OPENUP PLOT POINT PTR SAVE SOUND

 Acorn-specific screen output (VDU) functions are not implemented.
 Any commands for file i/o will not work, as well as sound or graphics.